fffilo/OpenTerminal/README.md

 ### How to install

-Clone this repository into you sublime packages directory (replace `~/.config/sublime-text-3/Packages/` with your path):
+Clone this repository into you sublime packages directory.
+On linux you would do something like this:

 	cd ~/.config/sublime-text-3/Packages/
 	git clone https://github.com/fffilo/OpenTerminal.git

+Replace `~/.config/sublime-text-3/Packages/` with your path.
+On OSX this is ussualy `~/Library/Application Support/Sublime Text 3/Packages`, and `C:\Program Files\Sublime Text 3\Packages` on Windows.

 ### How to use